Hofkriegsrat: History

 All generals had to apply for authorisation for any strategic decisions, except for the generalissimo, a rule that ensured coordinated action but proved disadvantageous facing an aggressive opponent like the Prussian king Frederick the Great.
 Emperor Joseph II further centralized the body and gave it supreme authority over all branches of the military administration.
+Field Marshal Alexander Suvorov became bogged down in Italy during his 1799 expedition due to the instructions of the Hofkriegsrat, which called for "trench" warfare instead of "lightning" warfare.
 When the reforming Archduke Charles was appointed president of the Hofkriegsrat by Emperor Francis II in 1801, he divided the agency into three departments, dealing with military, judicial, and administrative matters.

 Following the Napoleonic Wars, the Hofkriegsrat, as one of four components of the governing State Council (Staatsrat), continued to exert control over the military to the will of the Emperor of Austria.
 Its bureaucracy was cumbersome and decisions were often arrived at only after much argument and circulation of papers.
 While the presidents were always officers, section heads were frequently civilians and there was often tension between them.
 The military men resented interference by what Radetzky would later call a civilian "despotism".
 An additional problem was presented in the fact that in a time when the general staff was growing in importance in other countries (notably Prussia), in Austria it remained only a subordinate section of the Hofkriegsrat.

 Amidst the growing nationalist troubles leading up to the 1848 Revolutions, the Hofkriegsrat investigated the reliability of units with suspect loyalties.
 In 1833 it ruled that all soldiers in the imperial army belonging to Mazzini's Italian nationalist Young Italy movement were guilty of high treason and were to be court-martialed.
 In the 1840s it investigated even the traditionally loyal South Slav Grenzer but determined that they would likely act as ordered, especially if in action against the Hungarians.